hyunjuneS/Papers/Federated_Learning/fed_avg.md

-# Communication-Efecet Learning of Deep Networks from Decentralized Data
+## 논문명 : Communication-Efecet Learning of Deep Networks from Decentralized Data